Blog The Rise of Keyless Car Theft in Canada

 What is keyless car theft?

 In September 2023, CBC reported that the majority of stolen cars are exported by organized crime.
-Thieves utilize technology to steal your car. what used to take 10 to 20 minutes to steal a car, can now be done as fast as 15 to 30 seconds.
+Thieves utilize technology to steal your car.
+What used to take 10 to 20 minutes to steal a car, can now be done as fast as 15 to 30 seconds.

 In Ontario, many stolen vehicles are targeted due to the keyless ignition system.
 Honda's CR-V, Toyota's Highlander, Lexus's RX and Ford's F-150 are among the most popular models targeted.